-From a career as a civil engineer to a career as mayor, there are hundreds of careers a graduate with an Engineering degree can pursue.
-An undergraduate Engineering education gives students many skills that easily transfer from one industry and career path to another.
+From a career as a civil engineer to a career as mayor, there are hundreds of careers a graduate with an engineering degree can pursue.
+An undergraduate engineering education gives students many skills that easily transfer from one industry and career path to another.
 Skills such as critical thinking and quantitative analysis are highly marketable and always in demand with employers.

-To help solve this problem, we've created this Engineering Careers guide, which contains everything you need to know about choosing a career in Engineering.
+To help solve this problem, we've created this Engineering Careers guide, which contains everything you need to know about choosing a career in engineering.

 Engineering Careers sorted by major

 Engineering Careers - Why is a Bachelor of Engineering Degree Useful?

 One of the primary benefits of pursuing an engineering degree (other than for personal or academic interest) is the skill set that is gained as a result.

 Earning an undergraduate engineering degree helps students learn how to apply structured critical thought and quantitative analysis to solving practical problems.
 These skills are transferable to careers that may not utilize the direct application of engineering principles whatsoever.